jlafaye/squeezebox-controller/README.md

 [![Build Status](https://travis-ci.com/samtherussell/squeezebox-controller.svg?branch=master)](https://travis-ci.com/samtherussell/squeezebox-controller)

-A python 3 interface for controlling logitech squeezeboxes via the squeezebox server.
+A python 3 interface for controlling logitech squeezeboxes via the squeezebox server or mysqueezebox.com.

 The commands are sent over the JSON RPC interface to the local squeeze server.